soofstad/react-oauth2-pkce/README.md

   refreshTokenExpiryStrategy?: 'renewable' | 'absolute' // default: renewable
-  // Whether or not to post 'scope' when refreshing the access token refreshWithScope?: boolean // default: true
+  // Whether or not to post 'scope' when refreshing the access token refreshWithScope?: boolean // default: true tokenRequestCredentials?: RequestCredentials // default: 'same-origin'
+  // Controls whether browser credentials (cookies, TLS client certificates, or authentication headers containing a username and password) are sent when requesting tokens.
+  // Warning: The OAuth2 specification requires the client to authenticate to the token endpoint using client credentials (like client_id and client_secret) — not via cookies.
+Including browser credentials deviates from the standard protocol and can introduce unforeseen security issues.
+Only set this to 'include' if you know what you are doing and CSRF protection is present.
+Setting this to 'include' is required when the token endpoint requires client certificate authentication, but likely is not needed in any other case.
+Use with caution.
+  // - 'same-origin' (the default): only send and include credentials for same-origin requests.
+  // - 'include': always include credentials, even cross-origin.
+  // - 'omit': never send credentials in the request.
 }

 ```